csgroup-oss/sharinghub/README.md

     nginx.ingress.kubernetes.io/ssl-redirect: "true"
     nginx.ingress.kubernetes.io/proxy-body-size: 10g
   hosts:
-    - host: sharinghub.<domain_name>
+    - host: sharinghub.<domain-name>
       paths:
         - path: /
           pathType: ImplementationSpecific
   tls:
     - secretName: sharinghub-tls
       hosts:
-        - sharinghub.<domain_name>
+        - sharinghub.<domain-name>
 ```

-Complete the values, replace `<domain_name>` with your target domain, and configure the server.
+Complete the values, replace `<domain-name>` with your target domain, and configure the server.
 Please check the server configuration in the file `CONFIGURATION.md` of the SharingHub server repository.

 When all is done, install/update your deployment: